The Residents: Santa Dog, Meet the Residents, Not Available and The Third Reich 'n Roll (1972–1976)

-In early 1972, the band left San Mateo and relocated to 20 Sycamore St, San Francisco; a studio they named "El Ralpho", which boasted a completely open ground floor (seemingly ideal for a sound stage), allowing the group to expand their operations and also begin preliminary work on their most ambitious project up to that point, a full-length film entitled Vileness Fats, which consumed most of their attention for the next four years.
+In 1972, Residents Uninc. relocated to 20 Sycamore St, San Francisco; a studio they named "El Ralpho", which boasted a completely open ground floor (seemingly ideal for a sound stage), allowing the group to expand their operations and also begin preliminary work on their most ambitious project up to that point, a full-length film entitled Vileness Fats, which consumed most of their attention for the next four years.
 Intended to be the first-ever long form music video, the Residents saw this project as an opportunity to create the ultimate cult film.
 After four years of filming (from 1972 to 1976) the project was reluctantly cancelled because of time, space, and monetary constraints.
 Fifteen hours of footage was shot for the project, yet only approximately 35 minutes of that footage has ever been released.

 The group also formed Ralph Records at this time, as a small, independent label to release and promote their own work.
 In 1972, to inaugurate the new business, the group recorded and pressed the Santa Dog EP, their first recorded output to be released to the public.
 Designed to resemble a Christmas card from an insurance company, the EP consisted of two 7" singles, one song on each side.
 The four songs were presented as being by four different bands (Ivory & the Braineaters, Delta Nudes, the College Walkers, and Arf & Omega featuring the Singing Lawnchairs), with only a small note on the interior of the gatefold sleeve mentioning the participation of "Residents, Uninc."

 They sent copies of Santa Dog to west coast radio stations with no response until Bill Reinhardt, program director of KBOO-FM in Portland, Oregon, received a copy and played it heavily on his show.
 Reinhardt met the Residents at their studio at 20 Sycamore St. in the summer of 1973 with the news of his broadcasts.
 The Residents gave Reinhardt exclusive access to all their recordings, including copies of the original masters of Stuffed Trigger, Baby Sex, and The Warner Bros.
 Album.

 Throughout this point, the group had been manipulating old tapes they had collected and regularly recording jam sessions, and these recordings eventually became the group's debut full-length album, Meet the Residents, which was released in 1974 on Ralph.
 To aid in promoting the group, Reinhardt was given 50 of the first 1,000 copies of Meet the Residents.
 Some were sent to friends, listeners and critics, and two dozen were left for sale on consignment at the Music Millennium record store, where they sat unsold for months.
 KBOO DJ Barry Schwam (a.k.a.
 Schwump, who also recorded with the Residents) promoted them on his program as well.
 Eventually, KBOO airplay attracted a cult following.